viniciuscm97/FormChatBot/README.md

-# Chat bot form
+# Chat bot
 Developed with Node.js and the Microsoft framework bot.
-Using API's to CEP and name
+Using API's to CEP , name and love API;
+LUIS: natural language recognizer

+In the main menu we can use the form dialog, use the APIlove and cancel the chat.

 ## Prerequisites